 So if you want to promote your content, open a Linkedin group by:

 1. Clicking on the “work” option at the top right corner

 3. Click the “Create a new group” button

 If you’re already a group owner or manager, you can promote your group by:

 - Optimizing and editing your group information to include keywords that prospective members are likely to search for.

 - Share the Group URL with your connections through an update in your feed or through LinkedIn Messaging.
 Members can request to join by clicking on the link.

 - Advertise your group with LinkedIn Ads by clicking the Advertising link at the bottom of any LinkedIn page.

 Once you get approved to join a group, you can share your content or network with people in your niche for more content exposure.

-9. Optimize Your Content for SEO and Promote with Link Building As An Option
+Content Promotion Step #9: Optimize Your Content for SEO and Promote with Link Building As an Option

 And when promoting content with SEO, keep in mind the following factors: